lucc/nvimpager/nvimpager.md

 :  bool
 :  true
 :  if some default less like maps should be defined inside pager mode
+|  git_colors
+:  bool
+:  false
+:  use git command highlighting instead of nvim syntax highlighting, set this to true if you use an external diff

 So to disable all mappings defined by nvimpager the user can put